VishidA/VishidA/README.md

 I am 1st year student of the specialty "Software Engineering" at the Ternopil Ivan Puluj National Technical University.
 I learn quickly, have basic knowledge of programming and strive to gain my skills in practice.
 Interested in learning new technologies and developments in the IT field.
-In the future, I aspire to become a skilled DevOps Engineer, continuously developing my technical and collaboration abilities.

 ## 🎓 Education